Build. Measure? Learn?

 Building is comfortable.
 It’s natural.
-The team drops a load of features, and the next day there is a new sprint with a backlog of features to deliver.
+(So natural that teams start building before they're ready.)
+So then your team drops a load of features, and the next day there is a new sprint with a backlog of features to deliver.
 And maybe you’ve seen this: the day after deploy, with twelve hours of metrics, there is a verdict:

 Nobody is clicking on the new button.

 Our ‘MVP’ was too ‘M’ to be 'V'.

 Oh no--our users don’t even understand how this works.

 A new build cycle starts with almost no time for reflection, learning or hypothesis testing.